 As an educator, I have enjoyed addressing public groups on many occasions about a vegetarian/vegan way of life.
 I have raised 4 vegan children and been veggie for 30+ years.

-I have been a member, volunteer and Auckland Vegetarian Mother’s Group co-ordinator of the NZ Vegetarian Society since 2002.
+I have been a member of the NZ Vegetarian Society and Auckland Vegetarian Parent’s Group co-ordinator since 2002.
 I’ve been vegetarian since I was 16 and am now a vegan mother of three energetic vegetarian boys and a menagerie of animals.

 Previously, I was a veterinarian and have owned and managed a vet clinic.
 I’m a passionate animal advocate and am enjoying putting my knowledge and business skills to good use for the NZ Vegetarian Society.

 Favourite Quote: “The animals of the world exist for their own reasons.
 They were not made for humans any more than black people were made for white, or women created for men.” ~ Alice Walker

 Originally from Hungary, I have an educational background in Economics and Environmental Management and currently studying Nutritional Science at the Naturopathic College of NZ.

 Although growing up with animals made me care about and love animals, I only “made the connection” and became vegan in my early 20’s.
 From then on I educated myself on animal rights issues, the health benefits of plant based diets and the impact on the environment.
 I have been active as an advocate for many years and love to help people on their path towards a more compassionate lifestyle.

 I live with my kiwi husband, whom I “veganised” several years ago, and the most beautiful cat, Rusty.

 I was born and raised vegetarian and (through my parents) have been involved with the NZ Vegetarian Society from a young age.
 I have been vegan since I was 24, after attending an animal rights conference in Auckland.
-I have served on the National Executive Committee and am currently involved through volunteer graphic design work and volunteered at many NZVS stands.
+I have served on the National Executive Committee, been involved through volunteer graphic design work and volunteered at many NZVS stands.